ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 ### Containerization

 This project uses Docker which can be build as follows.
-And then run it locally by going to `http://localhost:8080/predict`.
+And then run it locally and then launching the website at `http://localhost:8080/predict`.

 ```python
 docker build -t ellacharmed/midterms_graduate_app:latest .